-In July 2021, the Company entered into a lease agreement (the "Hilger Agreement"), with option to purchase, for certain mineral claims (the "Hilger Property") located adjacent to the Eastside project.
-The terms of the lease require escalating cash and common share payments over the initial six years with the subsequent years having a fixed aggregate annual payments of US\$75,000.
+On July 12, 2021, the Company entered into a lease agreement (the "Hilger Agreement"), with an option to purchase, for certain mineral claims (the "Hilger Property") located adjacent to the Eastside project.
+The terms of the lease require escalating cash and common share payments over the initial seven years with the subsequent years having a fixed aggregate annual payments of US\$75,000.
 The first two years of lease payments totaling US\$60,000 were settled through the issuance of 163,733 common shares of the Company valued at \$49,939 during the year ended September 30, 2022.